Feature on Lee Jungho, Assistant Professor of Economics

 The results suggested a reason why some firms choose the rural economic life: even though urban firms were more productive, they could not borrow enough money to finance their business.

 “When the banks are unsure about how and whether your new business can be successful, they might be less willing to provide you with financing.
-This financing friction contributes to a substantial part of the observed growth-rate difference between urban and rural young firms,” Professor explains.
+This financing friction contributes to a substantial part of the observed growth-rate difference between urban and rural young firms,” Lee explains.
 Young rural firms don’t need as much initial financial capital to kickstart their business.
 “This is because they generally serve a small community and have fewer expenses,” he adds.

 Another fateful finance choice that entrepreneurs and businesses make is about people rather than place: whether to go into partnership.
-Professor Lee explored the motivations, benefits and costs of forming business partnerships in his paper, Estimating the benefits and costs of forming business partnerships.
+Lee explored the motivations, benefits and costs of forming business partnerships in his paper, Estimating the benefits and costs of forming business partnerships.

 “We found that on average, a business headed by a partnership tends to perform better than one that only has a single owner.
-This may be driven by a complementarity effect between the owners,” Professor Lee says, speaking of the different skills and assets partners bring together.
+This may be driven by a complementarity effect between the owners,” Lee says, speaking of the different skills and assets partners bring together.

 He found that the need for finance was a common motivation behind choices to enter partnership.
 “For example, if you have a great business idea, but somehow the bank refuses to finance it – then one alternative way of financing could be to sell your equity and find partners.”